General Plan Housing Element and Reports

 The 2021-2029 Housing Element is the sixth update to the Housing Element and is also referred to as the 6th Cycle Housing Element.
 In the Housing Element, the City must identify enough potentially developable land zoned for residential use to meet the City’s new RHNA housing capacity/production target and must provide goals, objectives, policies, and programs to meet the housing needs of San Diego's citizens.

 Housing Element 2021-2029

-On June 16th, 2020, the San Diego City Council adopted the 2021-2029 Housing Element.
+On June 16, 2020, the San Diego City Council adopted the 2021-2029 Housing Element.
+The City subsequently adopted revisions to the Housing Element in June 2021 to meet the certification conditions identified by the State of California Department of Housing and Community Development (HCD) in their October 2020 compliance letter.
+The Housing Element received full certification from HCD on Sept.
+10, 2021.
 The adopted Housing Element can be accessed through the links below.
 Important content is found in both the main body of the Housing Element and in its appendices.

 El Elemento de Vivienda es una visión estratégica y una guía de políticas diseñada para ayudar a abordar las necesidades integrales de vivienda de la Ciudad durante un período de ocho años.